PubSub+ Event Portal Overview

 For more information, refer to the Event Portal REST API documentation.

-- Overview information, sample codes, and reference guides: Event Portal REST API
+- Overview information for Event Portal APIs, sample codes, and reference guides: Event Portal REST API

 - Checkout the best practices for creating an event topic architecture: Topic Architecture Best Practices